 - 1.17 ==> Shop all Bowflex Max Trainers <==

-You may also want to check out my guide how to buy an elliptical for some tips on things to look for before you take the plunge.
+You may also want to check out my guide with some tips for purchasing an elliptical before you take the plunge.

 Bowflex Max Trainer M8

 The Bowflex Max Trainer M8 was designed for interval training where you work out like crazy for 25 seconds and then you have a period of rest, then you do it all over again.
 These intervals of high intensity increase your heart rate and then you bring the heart rate back down with periods of rest.
 Doing this over a 14-minute period gives you a fantastic workout.
 After the workout, your body continues to burn calories for a really long time.

 The Bowflex Max Trainer M8 offers you a low impact workout that will target your lower body fast.
 You will also get a full body workout so you are not only using your legs but your arms as well.
 This machine really engages your upper body more than a typical elliptical.
 You are in for a real treat with this unit because the work is definitely harder than it looks.
 It is a great way to build endurance, muscle and burn calories.

 If you have not worked out, or have not worked out in a long time, you do not want to jump right into the interval training, but rather work your way up.
 You can do this with one of the presets, or use manual mode, I will get into this in a little bit.
 If you are a workout out warrior, you might find the interval training is just fine.
 One thing to note, before you begin an exercise program, check with your doctor.